 I recommend you to not let your guests book their own places.
 This for very practical reasons:

 - Bali has no public transportation.
 You don’t want your guests to struggle with local transportation and the scammy nature of many drivers.

 - Bali’s traffic can be enormously congested.

-- Make sure that your wedding planner arranges transport from the accomodation to the venue.
+- Make sure that your wedding planner arranges transport from the accommodation to the venue.